ga-wdi-quizzes/week-05/README.md

 4. Add/Commit/Push your changes to Github.
 5. Open a pull request.

-**Note**: only place your answer between backticks.
+**Note**: Only place your answer between backticks.
 Don't modify the backticks, or the language specifier after them.

 ## Ruby Basics & Enumerables (meets Beauty and the Beast)